Serena1432/DAWRPC/README.md

-### This project is about to be reworked as a new one as described in [this GitHub issue](../../issues/15).
-I'm more than welcome to listen to your opinions about that.
+### This project is about to be in an archived state soon to prepare for a new similar but better project.
+Thank you for your support in these years!

 # DAW Discord Rich Presence